Crave Brand Information

 - Fish Meal

-While this is the main reason that Craven’s products do not achieve a perfect score it is an understandable trait given that Crave aims to appeal to consumers who can afford the lower to mid-cost pet food products.
+While this is the main reason that Crave’s products do not achieve a perfect score, it is an understandable trait given that Crave aims to appeal to consumers who can afford the lower to mid-cost pet food products.

 Crave Animal Testing Information

 We have no information at this time to judge whether Crave products as directly tested on animals and what type of animal testing is this is.

 However, Crave’s parent brand Mars Petcare do make a brief statement about animal testing on their website.
 It states that they do not undertake, support, or sponsor testing that harms animals.

 Also, they state, “On very rare occasions, we need to introduce a new raw material that has not been used in foods before.
 Legal and regulatory requirements compel us to demonstrate the safety and efficacy of this new raw material.
 In these isolated instances, we may sponsor a limited number of studies involving rats, mice, fish, and other aquatic species.”

 While quite vague, this could be perceived as a positive statement and shows that Mars, at the very least, acknowledge the growing discussion and opposition to widespread testing on animals.